Claire-bot87/project1-game-snake/README.md

 - A got a little better at looping through an array.

 ## Future Improvements
-- Visually I think so of the imagery(gifs) could be improved, to enhance the look and feel of the game.
+- Visually, some of the imagery(gifs) could be improved, to enhance the look and feel of the game.
 - I could save each score when the game ends, so that I can display the player's top score, improving the user experience.